Table of Contents

 But first, how’s the jewelry industry this year?

 The global size of gems and jewelry is expected to grow with a CAGR of 1.9% over the forecast period of 2020-2025.
-Further, the outlook for the diamond industry remains to be positive despite the ongoing challenges of geopolitical instability and the lack of support for lower-end brands, among many others.
-The Bain & Company, in its Global Diamonds Industry 2019 report, expects 2020 to be somewhat a positive year for the industry, especially if jewelers re-design their operations based on the positive trends of heightened demand for transparency and social welfare.
+Further, the outlook for the diamond industry remains positive despite the ongoing challenges of geopolitical instability and the lack of support for lower-end brands, among many others.
+Despite a rocky 2020 due to covid 19, the industry has once again proved its resilience as it bounced well-positioned for future growth.
+This expected continued rebound was predicted to drive demands for the following year, with Bain & Company predicting 2023-2024 to return to a historic growth pace.

-This year, spending on business infrastructure that does not support the sales goal of the company should be eliminated so you can divert the finances and energy toward decisions and strategies that do.
+This year, spending on business infrastructure that does not support the company sales goal should be eliminated so you can divert the finances and energy toward decisions and strategies that do.
 Adapt or die, they say.

 One of the ways of ensuring this alignment is keeping up with the jewelry retail trends.
-Shift away from what’s out and embrace what’s in to keep your products and brand the center of your customers’ attention.
+Shift away from what’s out and embrace what’s in to keep your products and brand the center of your customer’s attention.
 The jewelry retail trends may change annually or get modified as innovations and technology as well as your customers’ preferences are never stagnant.
-Let’s see what this year has in store for jewelers like yourself!
+Let’s see what 2024 has in store for jewelers like yourself!

-1. A heightened focus on sustainability, transparency, and environment
+2. A heightened focus on sustainability, transparency, and the environment

-As a natural diamond jeweler, you probably already know the impacts of lab-grown diamonds to your sales, but if you’re still wondering if it would really hit you, yes it will, as younger jewelry consumers have long been demanding for ethically sourced, environmentally responsible, and transparent trade practices.
-As a matter of fact, it’s not true that millennials killed the demands for diamonds.
+As a natural diamond jeweler, you probably already know the impacts of lab-grown diamonds on your sales, but if you’re still wondering if it would hit you, yes it will, as younger jewelry consumers have long been demanding ethically sourced, environmentally responsible, and transparent trade practices.
+It’s not true that millennials killed the demand for diamonds.
 They are still buying; they’re just not buying the way you expected them to.
 A 2019 Lab-Grown Diamond Consumer Research by MVI Marketing revealed that 70% of 1,000 polled consumers said they would consider buying lab-grown diamonds not only because of the cost but also because they believed that by doing so, they are helping save the earth and advocate social justice for indigenous laborers.

 As a response to this trend, jewelers can adopt practices that promote transparency and traceability.
 For example, acquiring traceability programs or technology to express and evidence efforts to be transparent.